Updated June 12, 2023

 - numbers=” 1 2 3″: In this example, variable name numbers are assigned with a list of values 1 2 3 separated by whitespace, as seen in the example.

 Var, this is a variable that is uninitialized, and we can’t use this variable to perform any operations in the shell script, as it behaves differently and causes several problems.
 By default, uninitialized variables will have the null value.
 So if we use this variable in any operations, we won’t get the desired result.

-If we want to access the value of the variable in any operations we need to give special character $ before the variable name so that it will replace with actual value and operations will be done.
+If we want to access the value of the variable in any operations, we need to give special character $ before the variable name so that it will replace with the actual value and operations will be done.
 The script would behave differently if we didn’t use the $ before the variable name.

 How do Variables work?

-In shell scripting, variables play a major role in every aspect to store the data, perform operations on the data using variable names as place holders for the data.
-We no need to define the data type of the variable before declaring the variable name as the shell can interpret the data type based on the values stored in the variable.
-The variable can store string, character, number, and, special character.
+In shell scripting, variables play a major role in storing the data and performing operations on the data using variable names as place holders for the data.
+We no need to define the variable’s data type before declaring the variable name as the shell can interpret the data type based on the values stored in the variable.
+The variable can store string, character, number, and special character.
 In shell scripting, variable names are case sensitive which means var and Var are different variable names.
 Suppose we have assigned a number to the variable and try to add a string to the variable now then it shell script throws an error saying non-numeric assignment error as below:

 We can access the value in the variable name as below:

 There are two types of variables in shell scripting, user-defined variables and system variables.
 The variable name is always will be in capital letters.

 Examples of variables

-Let us have a look at examples of variables in shell scripting which will include both system variables and user-defined variables.
+Let us have a look at examples that will include both system variables and user-defined variables.

-- BASH=/bin/bash – This is a system variable that will tell the shell name in the LINUX environment.
+- BASH=/bin/bash – This is a system variable that will tell the LINUX environment’s shell name.

 - PATH=/usr/bin:/sbin:/usr/sbin – This system variable defines the executable’s path where packages or libraries or needed files will be available when executing a program.